ericwooley/react-nativeish/README.md

     * run `yarn storybook:web` and open [http://localhost:9001/](http://localhost:9001/) to open the storybook ui

-    * run `yarn storybook:web` and open [http://localhost:7007/](http://localhost:7007/) and open the app to get the stories in the simulator
+    * run `yarn storybook:ios` and open [http://localhost:7007/](http://localhost:7007/) and open the app to get the stories in the simulator

   2. StoyShots
   Storyshots convert storybook stories to jest snapshots.
 So that when you run unit tests, it checks the underylying dom elements havn't changed.